pedrovasconcellos/SwaggerConfigurationExtension-ASP.NET-Core/README-dotnetcore3.1.md

                 //options.Filters.Add(new RequireHttpsAttribute()); //Need an SSL certificate to be uncommented });
         }

-        /// <summary>
-        /// ConfigureServices
-        /// </summary>
-        /// <remarks>
-        /// This method gets called by the runtime.
-Use this method to add services to the container.
-        /// </remarks>
         public void Configure(IApplicationBuilder app, IWebHostEnvironment env)
         {
             if (env.IsDevelopment())